 Some applicants with weak high school records and/or low ACT or SAT test scores may be admitted on condition because of other evidence of academic promise.
-Such students will receive special counsel, may enroll for no more than three regular courses, are required to participate in the Academic Support Program, and are advised to restrict sharply their involvement in employment, in social life, and in campus activities.
+Such students will receive special counsel, must register for four courses, one of which is an Academic Support Program course, are required to participate in the Academic Support Program, and are advised to restrict sharply their involvement in employment, in social life, and in campus activities.

-Applicants who meet all of the requirements for admission but who do not desire to become candidates for an academic degree may be enrolled as special students for such studies as their preparation qualifies them.
+Applicants who meet all the requirements for admission but who do not desire to become candidates for an academic degree may be enrolled as special students for such studies as their preparation qualifies them.